chaoxu/blog/README.md

 - Under mac, MathDoc require you to `export LANG=C` for it to work, I have no idea why.
 - Remember to set cache to amazon s3 .
 Say, set `Cache-Control` to `public, max-age=31536000`
-- You can find the source of a post by replace the extension `.html` by `.md`.